-- 8258. (a) No person employed by the State Department of Education department in a policymaking position in the area of child care and development early learning and educational support programs shall serve as a member of the board of directors, advisory council, or advisory committee for any agency receiving funds pursuant to this chapter.
-The provisions of this subdivision shall not apply to any person appointed prior to January 1, 1985. - (b) No retired, dismissed, separated, or formerly employed person of the state department employed under the State Civil Service or otherwise appointed to serve in the state department may enter into a contract pursuant to Section 8262 in which he or she engaged in any of the negotiations, transactions, planning, arrangements, or any part of the decisionmaking process relevant to the contract while employed in any capacity by the state department.
-The prohibition contained in this subdivision shall apply to the person only during the two-year period beginning on the date the person left state employment. - (c) For a period of 12 months following the date of his or her retirement, dismissal, or separation from state service, no person employed under State Civil Service or otherwise appointed to serve in the state department may enter into a contract pursuant to Section 8262 if he or she was employed by the department in a policymaking position in the area of child care and development early learning and educational support programs within the 12-month period-prior to before his or her retirement, dismissal, or separation. - (d) For a period of 12 months following the date of his or her retirement, dismissal, or separation from state service, no person employed under State Civil Service or otherwise appointed to serve in the department may be employed by a contractor pursuant to Section 8262 if he or she engaged in any of the negotiations, transactions, planning, arrangements, or any part of the decisionmaking process relevant to the contract while employed in any capacity by the department.
+- SEC.
+55. Section 8258 of the Education Code is amended to read: - 8258. (a) No person employed by the department in a policymaking position in the area of early learning and educational support programs shall serve as a member of the board of directors, advisory council, or advisory committee for any agency receiving funds pursuant to this chapter. - (b) No retired, dismissed, separated, or formerly employed person of the department employed under the State Civil Service or otherwise appointed to serve in the department may enter into a contract pursuant to Section 8262 in which he or she engaged in any of the negotiations, transactions, planning, arrangements, or any part of the decisionmaking process relevant to the contract while employed in any capacity by the department.
+The prohibition contained in this subdivision shall apply to the person only during the two-year period beginning on the date the person left state employment.

+- (c) For a period of 12 months following the date of his or her retirement, dismissal, or separation from state service, no person employed under State Civil Service or otherwise appointed to serve in the department may enter into a contract pursuant to Section 8262 if he or she was employed by the department in a policymaking position in the area of early learning and educational support programs within the 12-month period before his or her retirement, dismissal, or separation. - (d) For a period of 12 months following the date of his or her retirement, dismissal, or separation from state service, no person employed under State Civil Service or otherwise appointed to serve in the department may be employed by a contractor pursuant to Section 8262 if he or she engaged in any of the negotiations, transactions, planning, arrangements, or any part of the decisionmaking process relevant to the contract while employed in any capacity by the department.